 Impact theory is an interview-style podcast that lets us go inside the mindsets of the world’s highest achievers, hosted by Tom Bilyeu.
 Other than things you can implement, it gives you a lot of food for thought, motivation, and inspiration.

 Every episode ends with a question “What impact do you want to have on the world?”

-Getting Things Done is a podcast by David Allan, the author of the book of the same name.
+Getting Things Done is a podcast by David Allan, the author of the same-titled book.
 If you like the book, you’ll like the podcast too.
 It offers advice on organization, productivity, creativity, and time management.

 The podcasts include personal and professional stories, as well as practical tips about GTD systems.

 💡 If you’re interested in GTD, check out How I learned to get things done.